What is the best Ragdoll cat food?

 - Darwin's Natural Pet Food

-If you decide to go the raw cat food diet route be sure to avoid feeding dry food and raw food at the same time.
+If you decide to go the raw cat food diet route, avoid feeding dry and raw food simultaneously.
 Since dry cat food has many ingredients that aren’t needed, it takes longer for your kitty to digest.

 Cat Water Fountains:

-An important part of the feeding process is plenty of freshwater.
-Be sure to refresh your kitty’s water bowl on a daily basis if not more frequently.
-Cats like to have fresh clean water; in fact, many cats like to have ice cubes in their water dish because the ice cubes keep the water as fresh as possible.
-You might consider using a pet fountain because the water gets filtered and recycled.
-Read our review here.
+An essential part of the feeding process is plenty of fresh water.
+Be sure to refresh your kitty’s water bowl daily, if not more frequently.
+Cats like to have fresh, clean water; in fact, many cats like ice cubes in their water dish because the ice cubes keep the water as fresh as possible.
+In addition, consider using a pet fountain because the water gets filtered and recycled.
+Read our cat water drinking fountain review.

 Ceramic Cat Water Fountains: